Nuclear Magnetic Resonance Spectrometer (NMR)

 We have a computer-controlled Cypress potentiostat to measure the current-voltage response of chemical systems.
 This can be used to characterize the voltages where compounds lose or gain an electron.
 It can also quantitate the amount of substance present.
 We use this system in the instrumental analysis lab.

 Time of flight Gas-Chromatography Mass Spectrometers

 TOF-GC/MS: Advanced students have access to a gas chromatography - time of flight mass spectrometer housed on campus.
 Gas chromatography is able to separate the components of complex mixtures, while mass spectrometery is able to identify the molecular components in the mixture.
-Time of flight mass analyzers makes use the fact that heavier molecules fly slower than fast molecules that are imparted with a constant amount of energy.
+Time of flight mass analyzers make use of the fact that heavier molecules fly more slowly than lighter molecules that are imparted with a constant amount of energy.

 Single Quad-GC/MS: In the Summer of 2012, the department with university support purchased an Agilent GC-MS for more undergraduate access.
 The mass analyzer is a Single Quadrupole and the system has an isolated GC column.

-In 2013 we are adding the Optima 8000 ICP-OES Spectrometer to our instrumentation stock.
+In 2013 we added the Perkin-Elmer Optima 8000 ICP-OES Spectrometer to our instrumentation stock.
 The ICP-OES uses inductively coupled plasma to produce excited atoms and ions allowing students in our analytical chemistry labs to identify trace elements from the emission of electromagnetic radiation at characteristic wavelengths.